Webster Leiden Campus is Celebrating a Big Milestone

-The exciting weekend kicks off with commencement ceremonies on Saturday, followed by the academic conference on Monday, culminating with drinks and dinner that evening.
+The exciting weekend kicked off with commencement ceremonies on Saturday, followed by the academic conference on Monday, culminating with drinks and dinner that evening.

 Prof. Dr. Jean Paul Van Marissing